traefik-workshops/traefik-azure-arc-jumpstart-drops/3-routing/README.md

 - **GitOps with FluxCD**: Automated deployment from Git repository
 - **Traefik Integration**: Automatic service discovery and routing
-- **Multi-cluster Support**: Services accessible on both AKS and k3d clusters
+- **Multi-cluster Support**: Services accessible on all the deployed Arc-enabled Kubernetes clusters

 ## Prerequisites